COVID-19 / Coronavirus and the Church - UPDATE June 2020

 Dear Parishioners and Friends,

-This will mean that St Jude's Eldorado will re-open with Morning Prayer Services at 11am each Sunday.
+St Jude's Eldorado has Morning Prayer Services at 11am each Sunday.

 As our Bishop has affirmed in his recent correspondence with Clergy and Parish Wardens, the following mandated COVID-19 Safety precautions are to be observed: